r3mot/sampler-step/README.md

 # Sampler Step

+> This project is no longer active.
+You can find the newest step sequencer here -> [Grid Groovin](https://github.com/r3mot/grid-groove)

 A simple step sequencer that leverages the [Tone.js](https://tonejs.github.io) API and React.
 It features 4 pre-selected samples and a 16-beat (4/4) pattern.
 Just click on a cell to create your pattern and press play!

 ![grid groovin demo](https://user-images.githubusercontent.com/88360543/226132825-2661fe64-b8ae-43b3-af2b-a8520cd50a87.gif)